Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 ## Services

 And our last section for this article, services.
 What is a service?
-They are singleton classes that provides certain functionality to our app.
+They are singleton classes that provide certain functionality to our app.

 Instead of splitting our app logic into the controllers, we can put that logic into different services.

 Angular has a lot of built-in services, managing `$http` requests, `$q` for promises, etc. But in this part we are not going to talk about any built-in service, because they are more complex to explain and that belongs to a new article.
 Instead we are going to create a simple one.

-One of the more common uses for a service is to share information along controllers.
+One of the more common uses for a service is to share information among controllers.
 Every controller has its own scope so you can't bind to other controller scope.
 The solution is to use services, so you can have the data in one central place and then use it where you want.

 First, let's try this without the service to see the problem: